 Arrange to meet as soon as you feel comfortable

 It’s definitely a good idea to keep interactions online-based in the beginning, for safety reasons.
 Be sure to look out for red flags that they’re not being honest and don’t proceed if you have any doubts.
-However, once you feel comfortable enough, arrange a meeting in a public place.
+However, once you feel comfortable enough, arrange a meeting in a public place, and let a friend or family member know where you will be.
 The longer that you talk to a person via messaging or even on the phone without meeting them, the more likely you are to form an unrealistic idea of them in your mind – one that they couldn’t possibly live up to.
 In a lot of cases, you will have a much better idea of whether or not the relationship could progress after the very first meeting.
 If you realize after the meeting that they are not what you are looking for…

 Be honest if you aren’t interested, don’t lead them on